brunogarciagonzalez/exploring_miracle_19/README.md

 - Concatenate the sum of the verse-numbers for a chapter,
 - Followed by the concatenation of the verse-numbers for a chapter.
 - For all chapters.

+Numerical Combination 7:

+- Same as #5, but reverse the order of chapters.